jcornaz/play-jam-4/README.md

 # LiftUp!

-This is a tiny tiny game made for the play-jam 4.
+This is a tiny tiny [playdate](https://play.date/) game made for the [play-jam 4](https://itch.io/jam/playjam-4).
 You can download it here: https://jomag.itch.io/liftup

 You play a mouse trying to escape the water by talking lifts.
 Better hurry cause the water is rising!